EvelynL09/EvelynL09/README.md

 ### Hello World!!! 👋

 - I'm graduating in Dec 2020 from UCLA with B.S degree in Computer Science.
-- I'm looking for full-time software engineering job
+- I'm actively looking for a full-time software engineering job.
 - Pronouns: She/Her/Hers

 <!--